Frequently Asked Questions

 If you want to buy someone else's design, go to our Market Place.
 If you buy someone else’s design, commission for the designer will be added to the price.

 Which fabrics can my design be printed on?

-We currently print on three fabrics: a 195gsm plain cotton, a 130gsm plain cotton and tea towel fabric.
-All three are 100% cotton.
+We currently print on five fabrics: a 195gsm plain cotton, a 130gsm plain cotton, a 300gsm cotton drill, cotton twill and tea towel fabric.
+All five are 100% cotton.
 For care instructions see below.

 The tea towel fabric comes on a roll, so the short ends have a nice selvedge, the long ends are unhemmed.
 Tea towels are nominally 50cms x 75cms, but the length is nearer 79cms.